 This section requires knowledge of HTML and is intended for advanced users.
 Code will be appended inside <head></head> tags.

 Where to Find

-Clicking the "SITE" button in main toolbar, as in the below image, will bring up the "Site Settings" option in the menu, from here you can select the "Head Tag" tab.
+Clicking the "SITE" button in the main toolbar, as in the below image, will bring up the "Site Settings" option in the menu, from here you can select the "Head Tag" tab.

-Note: Page specific headers can also be managed in the "PAGES" section of the Toolbar.
-Here you can select the cogwheel icon on the page you wish to manage to bring up the "Settings" sub menu.
+Note: Page-specific headers can also be managed in the "PAGES" section of the Toolbar.
+Here you can select the cogwheel icon on the page you wish to manage to bring up the "Settings" sub-menu.

 Un-Publish A Page On Your Website

-To un-publish, an existing page, click "Pages" on the left side menu panel, hover over the page you want to un-publish.
+To un-publish, an existing page, click "Pages" on the left side menu panel, and hover over the page you want to un-publish.
 Click the cogwheel icon, and then click "Settings".

 A window will open allowing you to edit your page settings.
 Under the "Basic" tab, uncheck the "Publish Now" checkbox, and save your changes.